karinlag/handbook/topic_folders/policies/immediate-response-checklist.md

 ## The Carpentries Termed Suspension Checklist

-When a Code of Conduct (CoC) violation is found, one course of action is that activities in Carpentries channels (in-person and virtual) are monitored.
-In other cases, the community member is asked to take a termed suspension.
-When this is the resolution of the CoC committee, the following boundaries are enforced.
-The checklist below was created for incidents that require an immediate response, i.e. the community member is removed from all Carpentries engagement.

-The intended outcomes for such a suspension are immediate, ongoing, and demonstrable changes in any areas of engagement for which the CoC deemed undesirable in the incident review.
+As a part of their enforcement options, The Carpentries Code of Conduct (CoC) committee can place a community member in Termed Suspension, where the community member is removed from all Carpentries engagement for a period of time.

+The goal of a Termed Suspension is to 1) limit a person's participation in virtual and in-person Carpentries spaces for a set time to create a safe space for the community, and 2) to give time and opportunity for the individual to review their response to the incident and demonstrate immediate, ongoing, and demonstrable changes as evaluated by the CoC committee before possible reinstatement.

+In most cases a Termed Suspension will only be enacted after an incident has been reviewed by the CoC committee and a resolution is reached.
+However, in severe situations, in particular where there is active harassment, the CoC committee may enact an immediate short-term Termed Suspension while an incident is under review.

+If there is a decision for a Termed Suspension, the following checklist is followed by the appropriate personnel to enact the Termed Suspension.
+In accordance with CoC confidentiality guidelines, only essential personnel will be involved in implementation of these actions.

 ### Online Communication and Communities
 Revoke access from the following communication channels and communities: